square/javapoet/README.md

 ##### `$Z` emits a zero-space or newline

 `$Z` will emit a newline character if the line will exceed it's limit.
-If not, `$Z` will emit a zero-width space, which means it will do nothing.
+If not, `$Z` won't do anything.
 Thus, you can use it in method call, such as after an opening parenthesis , or before a dot operator and other similar conditions like field access.

 ```java
 MethodSpec method = MethodSpec.methodBuilder("call")